 - Drive followers to blog posts that include ads to boost potential advertising revenue.

 - Drive story viewers to product post-click landing pages where they can convert on an offer.

 Have a look at how Time draws visitors in with a story, then deploys a squeeze page to capture email addresses:

 And check out how Saucony uses their story to creatively introduce a new product, and invite viewers to purchase using story links that drive them to a corresponding post-click landing page:

 Of course, this page would be more effective if it were built with the 9 persuasive elements that make a compelling post-click landing page.
 So, if the feature eventually gets released to all users, make sure yours are designed to convert visitors.

 How have you used Instagram Stories?

 Instagram Stories are great, however that is the pre-click stage.
-To convert prospects who click-through, you must optimize their post-click experience.
+To convert prospects who click-through, you must optimize their post-click landing page.
 To do that, provide the best experience for everyone who clicks through.
 Sign up for an Instapage Enterprise demo today.